victor-dp/robosat_geoc/docs/tools.md

 Hyper Parameters:
- --config CONFIG          path to configuration file [required] --dataset DATASET        if set, override dataset path value from config file --epochs EPOCHS          if set, override epochs value from config file --batch_size BATCH_SIZE  if set, override batch_size value from config file --model MODEL            if set, override model name from config file --loss LOSS              if set, override model loss from config file --lr LR                  if set, override learning rate value from config file
+ --config CONFIG          path to configuration file [required] --dataset DATASET        if set, override dataset path value from config file --batch_size BATCH_SIZE  if set, override batch_size value from config file --lr LR                  if set, override learning rate value from config file --model MODEL            if set, override model name from config file --loss LOSS              if set, override model loss from config file

 Output:
  out                      output directory path to save checkpoint .pth files and logs [required]

 Model Training:
- --resume                 resume model training, if set imply to provide a checkpoint --checkpoint CHECKPOINT  path to a model checkpoint.
+ --epochs EPOCHS          number of epochs to train [default 10] --resume                 resume model training, if set imply to provide a checkpoint --checkpoint CHECKPOINT  path to a model checkpoint.
 To fine tune, or resume training if setted